Our Brains Treat Daily Stress Like Lion Attacks — and That’s Making Us Sick

-Our body 'thinks' we fight lions every day: anthropologistsAccording to a new study, the rise in chronic stress cases is due to a mismatch between modern lifestyles and human biology.
+Our body 'thinks' we fight lions every day: anthropologistsA new study argues that the rise in chronic stress comes from a mismatch between modern life and our evolutionary biology.
 In simpler terms, we are designed to live in nature, not in cities.

-This conclusion was reached by two evolutionary anthropologists: Colin Shaw from the University of Zurich (Switzerland) and Daniel Longman from Loughborough University (United Kingdom).
+Two evolutionary anthropologists — Colin Shaw of the University of Zurich (Switzerland) and Daniel Longman of Loughborough University (United Kingdom) — reached that conclusion.

-The researchers gathered a wealth of evidence indicating that our biological evolution is lagging behind rapid technological and environmental changes.
+The researchers gathered a wealth of evidence indicating that our biological evolution is lagging behind rapid technological and environmental change.

 Living in a State of Constant Readiness